sh1boot/sh1boot.github.io/_posts/2026-05-31-cisc-v-begins.md

 are in 32-bit increments.

-Also, while instruction pairing may suggest the use of a direct data path from one intruction to the next within the packet, without the need to land the result in a register, this data still has to be exposed for save, restore, and inspection by an exception handler.
+Also, while instruction pairing may suggest the use of a direct data path from one instruction to the next within the packet, without the need to land the result in a register, this data still has to be exposed for save, restore, and inspection by an exception handler.
 So a temporary register must be available.